caizhongang/humman_toolbox/humman_mogen/README.md

     └── ......

 ```
-Files are named in the format of "PersonID_ActionID", representing the ID of the human subject and the motion performed.
-Motion named 'rxxxxxx' is a mirror of 'axxxxxx'.
+Files are named in the format of "PersonID_ActionID", representing the ID of the human subject and the action performed.
+Action named 'rxxxxxx' is a mirror of 'axxxxxx'.
 Motion sequences are stored in npz files under "./smpl_on_ground", in SMPL format (23 joints).
 Annotation .json files are under "./annotations".
 Visualization mp4 videos are under "./visualizations".

 #### smpl_parms/